hungcq/knowledge-repo/IT/microservices-patterns/2-decomposition-strategies.md

     - Identify subdomain by business capability
   - Decomposition design issues:
     - Network latency: combine service to reduce IPC
-    - Sync IPC reduces latency: use async messaging
+    - Sync IPC reduces availability: use async messaging
     - Managing data consistency: distributed trans or saga
     - Obtain a consistent view of the data: rarely a problem in practice
     - God classes prevent decomposition: apply DDD and use a separate domain model for each service